platformio/platformio-docs/plus/debugging.rst

     * - :ref:`platform_wiznet7500`
       - The IOP (Internet Offload Processor) W7500 is the one-chip solution which integrates an ARM Cortex-M0, 128KB Flash and hardwired TCP/IP core for various embedded application platform especially requiring Internet of things

+    * - :ref:`platform_riscv`
+      - RISC-V is an open, free ISA enabling a new era of processor innovation through open standard collaboration.
+Born in academia and research, RISC-V ISA delivers a new level of free, extensible software and hardware freedom on architecture, paving the way for the next 50 years of computing design and innovation.

     * - :ref:`platform_samsung_artik`
       - The Samsung ARTIK Smart IoT platform brings hardware modules and cloud services together, with built-in security and an ecosystem of tools and partners to speed up your time-to-market.